Lemanja/projects/how-to-guides.md

 ## How to Open and Close a Firewall Port on Windows 10

-Windows firewall at its core is designed to protect information on your computer against malicious attacks on networks such as your Internet.
+Windows Firewall at its core is designed to protect information on your computer against malicious attacks on networks such as your Internet.

-You can manually configure the **Firewall's communication rules** to block or allow specific server access to improve security or perform functions such as increasing the compatibility with VPNs and other software. in order to do this, you will need to add a specific **Windows Firewall rule** to open or close the relevant port.
+You can manually configure the **Firewall's communication rules** to block or allow specific server access to improve security or perform functions such as increasing the compatibility with VPNs and other software.
+In order to do this, you will need to add a specific **Windows Firewall Rule** to open or close the relevant port.

 > It is always good to research the safety risks involved before opening or closing a specific port.